d-torrance/terracini-loci/README.md

 #### Rational quintic in $\mathbb P^4$ (Example 4.5)

-A counterexample to Proposition 4.4 in even-dimensional space.
+A counterexample to Proposition 4.4 in even-dimensional space, i.e., a curve with an empty last Terracini locus that is not the rational normal curve.

 ```m2
 i3 : kk = ZZ/32003;